 Josh Cender joined the Board in 2016 and is Chair of the Communications Committee and Vice-Chair of the Development Committee.
 He previously served as Co-President of the Parents Association (2014-16), and has been a Group Representative and Annual Fund Representative multiple times.
 Josh and his wife, Laura Raicovich, have a son at C&C ('23).
 Josh is the President of a family office and private investment firm, and was previously a corporate transactions attorney at Gibson, Dunn & Crutcher LLP.
 He has a law degree from New York University and a bachelor's degree from the University of Pennsylvania.

-Charlotte Davidson joined the Board in 2013 and is Board Vice Chair and Vice Chair of the Strategic Planning Committee.
-She has two children who have graduated from C&C ('15 and '17), and is an alumna ('83).
-From 2008-2010, she was co-President of C&C’s PA, and has also served as a group representative to the PA and the annual fund.
-A graduate of Fieldston, Harvard College, and Columbia Law School, Charlotte has worked as a lawyer with the law firm of Davis Polk & Wardwell and the Chief of Policy and Planning for the New York State Court System.
-Charlotte currently serves as counsel to the Chief Judge of New York State.
+joined the Board in 2013.
+She is Board Vice Chair and was Vice Chair of the 2015 Strategic Planning Committee.
+Her two children graduated from C&C (’15 and ’17), and she is an alumna (’83).
+From 2008–2010, she was co-President of C&C’s Parents Association (PA) and has also served as a group representative to the PA and the Annual Fund.
+She is a judge in the New York City Criminal Court, presiding in the Midtown Community Court in Manhattan.
+Prior to taking the bench, she served as counsel to former Chief Judge of New York State Jonathan Lippman.
+A graduate of Fieldston, Harvard College, and Columbia Law School, Charlotte has worked as a lawyer with the law firm of Davis Polk & Wardwell LLP and for the Chief of Policy and Planning for the New York State Unified Court System.

-John Kolz, who joined the Board in 2012, is Board Chair and Chair of the Compensation Committee.
+joined the Board in 2012 and is Board Chair.
 Formerly, he served as the Finance Committee Chair, Development Committee Chair, and Chair of the Annual Fund.
 John is a Managing Director at Credit Suisse and is Head of Equity Capital Markets for Technology, Media & Telecom and Healthcare.
 John has his undergraduate degree in engineering from University of Cincinnati and an MBA from Northwestern University.
-John and his wife, Amy, have two sons at the School ('20 and '22).
+John and his wife, Amy, have two sons at the School (’20 and ’22).

 D. Edward Martin, MBA, CPA, a long-standing Trustee, has previously served as the Board’s Treasurer.
 An accountant and consultant by profession, Ed is a founder of, and current advisor to, EisnerAmper LLP's Not-for-Profit Industry Group (currently working with a number of NYC’s prominent independent schools) and has a widely respected expertise in not-for-profit auditing and other financial services.
 He is also an adjunct professor at Baruch College, sits on the advisory board of the Accountants Club of America, and is the former chair of, and a present consultant with, the audit and compliance committee of the New Jewish Home.
 Ed’s two sons both started in the 2s and graduated from the School in 2002 and 2007.